Jason-nzd/countdown-scraper/readme.md

 ## Output

-This a sample of a single product stored in NoSQL format.
+This is a sample of a single product stored in CosmosDB.

 ```json
 {